 Who actually eavesdrops on whom and how the end-user influences it, that is, the proverbial “John”.

 Should we then clear China of suspicion?
-Probably not, just as you cannot not be afraid of Iran, North Korea and Russia.
+Probably not, just as you cannot not be afraid of Iran, North Korea, and Russia.
 They eavesdrop and spy on all countries, but not all countries are global providers of telecommunications solutions, and this is the catch.
-The USA, China and Europe are places where telecommunications infrastructure is built, and the risk as seen by the US is increasingly affecting the economy.
+The USA, China, and Europe are places where telecommunications infrastructure is built, and the risk as seen by the US is increasingly affecting the economy.

-One of the evidence of China’s spying in the telecommunications world was reportedly the discovery of small, on-board microprocessors from SuperMicro, which were supposed to eavesdrop on server owners by sending traffic to servers in China.
+One of the pieces of evidence of China’s spying in the telecommunications world was reportedly the discovery of small, on-board microprocessors from SuperMicro, which were supposed to eavesdrop on server owners by sending traffic to servers in China.
 The company SuperMicro is a manufacturer based in the USA and this was founded by the Taiwanese Charles Liang.
 Interesting.
 By the way, Android and IOS smartphones do exactly the same.

 None of these elements of the “spy game” is influenced by ordinary Kowalski, unless he stops using smartphones, but that’s probably not possible anymore, right?

 Let’s look at the issue of choosing a Suppliers5G from the operator’s perspective, i.e. the buyer of the hardware/software.